 The recent Tornado disaster in Naperville should remind us that no one is immune.
 Here’s how to be vigilant during severe weather season.

 The outdoor sirens are intended to alert people who are outdoors.
 You should NOT rely on them to alert you when you are indoors.

 Know the difference between Watches and Warnings.

 While the now-common cell phone alerts are great, note that cell towers are easy marks for tornadoes.
 The most reliable alerting device is a NOAA Weather Radio.
 These will turn on automatically to alert you during a watch or warning.
-Here’s an example of an inexpensive full-featured model (disclaimer: I don’t own one of these and can’t “endorse” it as such, but it looks pretty good).
-It understands SAME digital codes (some low-end models omit this), which can filter out alerts that don’t apply to where you live.
+This is an example of an inexpensive full-featured model (disclaimer: I don’t own one of these and can’t “endorse” it as such, but it looks pretty good).